 - Major 3PL footprint: Wincanton, DHL, XPO, GXO, DSV, Ceva

-Recent install — 1.6 MW install on Magna Park retailer NDC
+Modelled scenario — 1.6 MW system for a Magna Park retailer NDC

 A national grocery retailer NDC at Magna Park serving the southern UK estate.
 380,000 sqft clear-span building with mixed ambient and chilled.
 Energy spend £1.1m/year.
 Owner-occupied freehold.